winsuntech/fruitmix/doc/system.md

 Virutal Root can not be nested.

+A **Virtual Root File System (Virtual ROOTFS)** is the file system subtree containing all files or folders dominated by a Virtual Root.

+This definition is inclusive (including the root folder itself).

+A set of VROOTs is denoted by Set<sub>VROOT</sub>.
+Each element in this set containing a reference to a VROOT, with SOME related information. **TODO**

+A set of VROOTFSes is denoted by Set<sub>VROOTFS</sub>.
+Each element in this set containing the normal file or folder information, their structural information, and a reference to their common ancestor (VROOT).

-#### Universe
+#### Universe (Host or Server)

-**Universe** is defined as a set containing all files and folders dominated by all VROOTs.
+**Universe** is defined as a set containing all files and folders dominated by all VROOTs, that is, it is the union set of ALL Virtual Root File System.

-In other words, if we define a **VROOT Set** as Set<sub>VROOT</sub>, then the **Universe** are the the union set of all such sets.

 #### Ownership

-Each VROOT must be assigned to at least one owner.
+Each VROOT (or VROOTFS) must be assigned to at least one owner.

 Only SysAdmin can change the ownership of a VROOT.

 #### Server and Client

-From the viewpoint of host (server) program, there will be **a collection of VROOTs**, their corresponding VROOT sets form a **Partition** of Universe.
-The program can add or delete a VROOT, which is essentially changed the Universe.
+From the viewpoint of host (server) program, there will be a Set<sub>VROOT</sub> containing all VROOTs, their corresponding VROOTFS sets form a **Partition** of Universe.

+The program can add or delete a VROOT, which is essentially changing the Universe.
 The program can also change the ownership of any VROOT.

-From the viewpoint of client program, it sees only the VROOTs owned by the login user.
+From the viewpoint of client program, it sees only the VROOTs owned by the login user, which is a subset of Host's Set<sub>VROOT</sub>.

 #### Other words